Kaye History, Family Crest & Coats of Arms

 "The property [of Thornton in Craven in the West Riding of Yorkshire] belongs to various families, the principal owner being Sir John Lister Kaye, Bart., lord of the several manors."

-Important Dates for the Kaye family
+Early History of the Kaye family

 This web page shows only a small excerpt of our Kaye research.
 Another 173 words (12 lines of text) covering the years 1500, 1372, 1219, 1246, 1480, 1480, 1506, 1510, 1573, 1510, 1572 and 1640 are included under the topic Early Kaye History in all our PDF Extended History products and printed products wherever possible.